tgrandje/french-cities/README.md

 package aimed at improving the referencing of municipalities in French 🇫🇷 datasets.

-# Update

-1.0.3 is a new release of `french-cities` and is meant to fix some bugs in the current version.
-It is still working with the (now) ancient API portal, before it's revocation next month.

-A new version will be released soon to work with the new portal (including a much better query rate authorization).

 # Documentation

 A full documentation with usecases is available at